-Updated to include official statistics from the ONS on average weekly hours worked in the UK for the three months to the end of November 2016.
-The next ONS release date is 15 March 2017.
+Updated to include official statistics from the ONS on average weekly hours worked in the UK for the three months to the end of February 2017.
+The next ONS release date is 17 May 2017.

-Updated to include the latest official statistics from the ONS on headline unemployment and the claimant count, and labour market forecasts from HM Treasury and Manpower Group.
-The next ONS release date is 15 March 2017.
+Updated to include the latest official statistics from the ONS on employment and unemployment, and labour market forecasts from HM Treasury and ManpowerGroup.
+The next ONS release date is 17 May 2017.

 HR and legal information and guidance relating to the labour market.